samuciapp03/CarPooling/README.md

 ## Installation

-Install the node modules that are required then use the docker compose tool to start the program
+Use the docker compose tool to start the program

 ```bash
 cd docker-compose